University of Wisconsin Oshkosh

 Contact: Dr. Alfred Kisubi, N/E 509, 424-7236

-- Human Services 375 - Current Issues in Human Services (3 credits)
+Human Services 411 - Laboratory in Human Services Program Planning

-Human Services 420 - Field Experiences in Human Services (3 credits)
+Human Services 420 - Advanced Internship (3 credits)

 Prerequisite: Completion of or concurrent enrollment in Human Services 410 and Admission II.
 Signed Human Services Internship Application Form must be submitted.